Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

 Lower the heat to medium and add a bit more oil if needed.
 Sauté 1 head garlic (smashed) and 1 medium onion (chopped) until softened.

-Add 1 teaspoon cracked peppercorns, 3 bay leaves, and some sliced chilies (if using), and cook for another minute to bring out their flavor.
+Add 1 teaspoon cracked peppercorns, 3 bay leaves, and some sliced chilies (if using).
+Cook for another minute to bring out their flavor.

 Step 3: Simmer